Frequently Asked Questions

 What is a reverse mortgage?

 A reverse mortgage is a non-recourse home loan that enables seniors to convert a portion of their equity into tax-free* cash flow.
-The borrower remains in the comfort of their own home without having to sell, give up title, or make monthly payments.
-The loan becomes due when all borrowers permanently vacate the property.**
+The borrower remains in the comfort of their own home without having to sell, give up title, or make monthly payments.** There are several items that can cause the loan to become due and payable.

 *always consult your tax advisor